manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 [![GitHub Repo stars](https://img.shields.io/github/stars/manifold-systems/manifold?logo=github&style=flat&color=tan)](https://github.com/manifold-systems/manifold)

-Object-oriented languages have traditionally separated two properties of implementation reuse:
+Statically typed object-oriented languages have traditionally separated two properties of implementation reuse:

-* **Internal polymorphism** is a natural consequence of inheritance: the type hierarchy fuses into a single runtime object, with inherited methods executing as part of that object, so self-calls can reach overrides supplied by a subclass.
+* **Internal polymorphism** is a natural consequence of *inheritance*: the type hierarchy fuses into a single runtime object, with inherited methods executing as part of that object, so self-calls can reach overrides supplied by a subclass.
-* **Independent runtime components** are the defining property of object composition: objects remain distinct at runtime and can be linked dynamically into a composite, allowing implementations and behavior to be configured at runtime.
+* **Independent runtime components** are the defining property of *object composition*: objects remain distinct at runtime and can be linked dynamically into a composite, allowing implementations and behavior to be configured at runtime in arbitrary compositions.
 But a component's self-calls remain local to the component and cannot reach overrides supplied by the composite.

-Reconciling these two properties in arbitrary compositions has remained an open problem in object-oriented models.
+Combining these two properties in a general-purpose model without compromising either or sacrificing performance has remained an open problem.

-*Parts* introduces a new object-oriented model that resolves this gap.
+*Parts* introduces a new compositional model that resolves this gap.
 It provides ***the flexibility of runtime composition and the polymorphism of inheritance*** while preserving the independence of its components.
 Use Parts in place of inheritance or alongside it.